-You can get Angoulême by car or public transports, several options are available to you:
+Angoulême is a city well served by public transportation, several options are available to you:

-- By TGV–train, with the high speed line, Angoulême is easily accessible and the station is located 10 minutes walk from the city center:
+- By TGV, with the high speed line, Angoulême is easily accessible and the station is located 10 minutes walk from the city center:

 – Paris Montparnasse – Angoulême: count 1h45 (shortest travel time)